 Tradeoffs:

-• Exit requires an on-chain transaction (fees apply)
+• Exit requires one or more on-chain transactions (fees apply)

 • Timelock delay before funds are spendable